floooh/floooh.github.io/_posts/2018-06-17-handles-vs-pointers.md

 In my [last blog post](/2018/06/02/one-year-of-c.html) I was mentioning pointer- and allocation-free programming, but was skipping over the details.
-This is basically what the following blog post is about.
+This is what the following blog post is about.

 This is all based on the (sometimes painful) experience of wrestling for 15+